I am a writer with special expertise in textiles, fabrics, printing, and dyeing.

 Converting yarn into fabric by interlacement of warp and weft

 Capital investment is less as compared to weaving

 Setting up a machine is easy and faster

 Styles and designs can be changed easily and faster

-Table Summary for Differences between Knitted and Woven Fabrics
+The Differences Between Knitted and Woven Fabrics